aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 ## News

+* Our paper Applying and Extending the Delta Debugging Algorithm for Elevator Dispatching Algorithms (Experience Paper) was accepted at ISSTA 2023 main track!
+Congratulations to Pablo Valle for this great paper!
 * Our paper [“Automated Misconfiguration Repair of Configurable Cyber-Physical Systems with Search: an Industrial Case Study on Elevator Dispatching Algorithms”](https://arxiv.org/pdf/2301.01487.pdf) has been accepted at ICSE 2023 (SEIP track)!
 Congratulations to Pablo Valle for this great work!
 * New journal paper at ACM Transactions on Software Engineering and Methodologies (TOSEM), lead by Liping Han, from Simula Research Laboratory, and titled as ["Uncertainty-aware Robustness Assessment of Industrial Elevator Systems"](https://adeptness.eu/wp-content/uploads/2022/11/TOSEM_Camera_Ready.pdf).
 Congrats Liping for the first journal paper of her PhD!
 * I was awarded with a [distinguished reviewer award](https://issre2022.github.io/research_reviewers.html) at ISSRE 2022!
 Excited to get such a distinction!